Hklug001/Hklug001/README.md

 **About me:**

 Code enthusiast, looking to connect with people and build my career.
-I'm currently studying web development at @Rocketseat and Information Systems at UTFPR My goals for 2022 are, get hired and contribute to a project
+I'm currently studying web development at @Rocketseat and Information Systems at UTFPR.
+My goals for 2022 are, to get hired and contribute to a project.

 **My Stack:**